Nail the test by making a TOEFL study schedule

 Studying for TOEFL is not just about trying to pass the exam but also to try and prove your proficiency in the language for a potential career.

 Below we are going to give you some of the tips for passing the exam that have helped others already:

 • Become Familiar with the Layout of the TOEFL study plan

 In my opinion, before taking any exam you should always familiarize yourself with the layout of the exam.
 This will give you an idea of what to prepare for the exam and also you can feel more confident rather than nervous knowing the layout of the exam.
 Try by going on to the official website and search for the answers to previous exams and also to get the information on the format that will help you.

 Understanding the content is the most important part overall.
 TOEFL has three parts: reading, listening and writing.
 The Internet-based TOEFL includes a speaking section.
 Deciding which format to take is up to you, although you should know that the online test is longer than the paper test and also has an extra section for speaking.

-The paper test is less popular now than it once was, however, we would recommend the paper test as it is short and may be easier for you if you have confidence issues with speaking as you may struggle in an oral exam.
+The paper test by ETS is less popular now than it once was, however, we would recommend the paper test as it is short and may be easier for you if you have confidence issues with speaking as you may struggle in an oral exam.

 • Try to Set a minimum grade for yourself

 Of course, everyone has different goals.
 To achieve your goals you will need to get a certain grade, of course, and in this case, I think it can be helpful to set yourself a goal.
 A good way of doing is to write down your goal that is necessary for you to achieve your overall objective and put it somewhere that will remind of studying to achieve this target.